Munda Biddi Navigation

 For novice Munda Biddi riders, start out with an easy-to-navigate section close to a town, or practice on a well-signposted loop trail.
 Close to Perth, we suggest the Railway Reserves Heritage Trail for some smooth gravel riding, or the Kalamunda Mountain Bike Circuit.
 There is a wealth of information on the TrailsWA website.

-Prior to departure, get in the habit of checking the following websites to ensure you can access the most up-to-date information when you are riding the Munda Biddi.
+Get in the habit of checking the following websites to ensure you can access the most up-to-date information when you are riding the Munda Biddi.
 These sites are updated regularly by different levels of Government and are free of charge.
 We recommend that when you are on the Trail you periodically check these sites for the latest information.

 1. Parks & Wildlife Park Alerts for trail closures, diversions, and permanent realignments

-2. Emergency WA for bushfires, storms, heatwaves, and other issues that may impact the Munda Biddi
+3. Emergency WA for bushfires, storms, heatwaves, and other issues that may impact the Munda Biddi

-3. Bureau of Meteorology
+4. Bureau of Meteorology

-The official route is regularly diverted for a variety of reasons, including construction, trail damage, flooding, forestry operations, bushfires etc..
 These diversions are communicated on the ground by the Munda Biddi trail markers and temporary signs with detailed maps posted at the location.
-Diversions are also posted via Park Alerts, although there can be some lag between conditions on the ground and the website.
+Diversions are also published via Park Alerts, although there can be some lag between conditions on the ground and the website.

 DBCA’s GPX and KMZ files are not updated with temporary diversions.